phoenixframework/phoenix/guides/request_lifecycle.md

 Also, even though our `index.html.heex` file consists of only a single `section` tag, the page we get is a full HTML document.
 Our index template is actually rendered into a separate layout: `lib/hello_web/components/layouts/root.html.heex`, which contains the basic HTML skeleton of the page.
-If you open this files, you'll see a line that looks like this at the bottom:
+If you open this file, you'll see a line that looks like this at the bottom:

 ```heex
 {@inner_content}